oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article3.md

 Click on button *Add* to complete and save the definition of the artifact.

-### Define DevOps Environment for the Function
+### Define the DevOps Environment for the Function

 Open the *Environments* tab in the DevOps project.
-It contains the *go-on-oci-vm* environment that was created for the deployment of *myserver* to the compute instance (in the previous article).
+It contains the *go-on-oci-vm* environment that was created for the deployment of *myserver* to the Compute instance (in the previous article).
 Click on button *Create environment*.

-In the first step *Basic information* click on the tile *Functions - Create an environment for a Function*.
+In the first step, *Basic information*, click on the tile *Functions - Create an environment for a Function*.
 Enter *greeter-function-in-app-go-on-oci-app* as the name of the environment.
 Press *Next* to go to the second step with *Environment details*.
 Confirm the Region, Compartment, Application and Function -- you probably do not have to change any of these settings.
 If you do, ensure that function *greeter* in application *go-on-oci-app* is selected.

-Click on button *Create environment* to save the definition.
+Click on *Create environment* to save the definition.

 ![](assets/3tgo-define-environment-for-function.png)

 ### Create the Deploy Pipeline for Deploying the Function

-On the DevOps Project's overview page, click on the button *Create pipeline*.
+On the DevOps Project's overview page, click on *Create pipeline*.
 The *Create pipeline* form is presented.
 Type a name (*deploy-greeter-function-to-go-on-oci-app*) and optionally a description.
-Then click on the button *Create pipeline*.
-The deployment pipeline is now created, though it is quite empty: not an environment into which it should deploy, no artifacts that are to be deployed and no configuration file to define the steps to execute.
+Then click on *Create pipeline*.
+The deployment pipeline is created, though it's quite empty: not an environment into which it should deploy, no artifacts that are to be deployed, and no configuration file to define the steps to execute.

 In the pipeline editor that appears, click on the *Add Stage* tile (or on the plus icon).
 The next page shows a list of stage types.
 Click on the tile labeled *Uses the built-in Functions update strategy*.

 Press button *Next*.

-Type the stage name, for example *update-function-greeter*.
+Type the stage name, e.g. *update-function-greeter*.
 Select the environment that was defined earlier for the function: *greeter-function-in-app-go-on-oci-app*.

 Under the heading *Artifact*, click on *Select Artifact*.
 A list of all artifacts in the DevOps project of type *Docker Image* is presented.
 Select the only entry, the one that was created earlier for the Function Container Image.

 Note that the button *Select Artifact* is no longer enabled: only a single container image can be associated with this stage.

 ![](assets/3tgo-deployment-pipeline-stage-update-greeter-function.png)

-Click on  button *Add*.
+Click on *Add*.
 The pipeline stage is created in the pipeline.
-And the pipeline is now ready to be executed, its definition is complete.
+And the pipeline is now ready to be executed -- its definition is complete.
 Or is it?
 The artifact this pipeline makes use of is not unequivocally defined: the version label in the path for the container image contains the placeholder `${imageVersion}`.
 To ensure the proper version is used for deployment, this placeholder needs to be replaced with the right value.
 And that is arranged by defining a parameter in the pipeline that is called `imageVersion` and is set to an existing version label.

-Click on tab *Parameters* for the pipeline.
-Define a new parameter.
-It is called `imageVersion`.
-Its default value can be anything but it might as well correspond to an existing version label for the greeter function container image.
+Click on the *Parameters* tab for the pipeline.
+Define a new parameter called `imageVersion`.
+Its default value can be anything, but it might as well correspond to an existing version label for the greeter function container image.
 Save the parameter definition.

-Now it would seem that the pipeline is ready to be executed.
-We still have to make sure though that it is allowed to do its job.
+It would seem that the pipeline is ready to be executed, but we still have to make sure that it's allowed to do its job.
 Before you try anything rash, read the next section.

 ### Dynamic Group and Policies

 In the previous article, a dynamic group was defined for all deployment pipelines in the compartment.
-The new pipeline is automatically member of that group.
+The new pipeline is automatically a member of that group.
 We also defined a policy that granted permissions to the dynamic group to read all artifacts, which includes (Function) Container Images in the compartment's Container Image Registry repositories.
 Another policy that was also already created grants the dynamic group the very broad permission to manage all resources in the compartment.
-We can benefit from that broad scope of the policy, that also covers creation and update of functions.
+We can benefit from the broad scope of that policy, as it also covers creation and update of functions.

 ### Run the Deployment Pipeline

-Run the Deployment Pipeline by pressing the button *Run pipeline*.
+Run the Deployment Pipeline by pressing *Run pipeline*.

 Once the deployment is complete, you will see the green markers that proclaim success.
 However, there is no other obvious indication of this success because the end result is exactly the situation we had achieved with manual deployment of the function from the Fn CLI command line.

 ![](assets/3tgo-function-deploymentpipeline-done.png)

 To make things a little bit more interesting, we will make a change to the function's code.
-Then build the container image for the function (locally) and push the new function image to the container image registry.
-Then we will start the deployment pipeline once again.
-This time, when successful, it will render a new situation that we can experience by invoking the *my-api/greeting* route on the API Gateway.
+Then, build the container image for the function (locally) and push the new function image to the container image registry.
+Then we'll start the deployment pipeline once again; this time, when successful, it will render a new situation which we can experience by invoking the *my-api/greeting* route on the API Gateway.

 #### Change Function Implementation